ServerCentral/KubeECR/README.markdown

 ```

 A usage example can be seen in `examples/usage/`, which contains a dummy application and its imagePullSecrets which contains the annotation.

+# Thanks

+Work on KubeECR was sponsored by [Deft](deft.com) (formerly ServerCentral).
+Deft provides AWS consulting, server colocation, and other managed services.